yourwelcomematt/matt-obsidian-vault/Photography/Autofocus & Manual Focus.md

 ### Camera autofocus modes

 - Single autofocus (AF-S) will cause the camera to lock focus on a specific subject or part of the frame, and not refocus even if the camera or subject moves
-	- This makes this mode more suitable for stationary objects
+	- This makes this mode more suitable for stationary objects, as well as objects moving in 2D space
 - Continuous autofocus (AF-C) will cause the camera to focus on and track a specific subject or part of the frame, in order to ensure that it is always in focus
-	- This makes this mode more suitable for moving objects
+	- This makes this mode more suitable for objects moving in 3D space

 ### Camera autofocus area options